Top 5 – Best Purple Sulfate-Free Shampoo for Blondes 2017

 In this article, we will talk about how these shampoos work, how they are beneficial to you, and we will list a few of our favorite ones and tell you why we think they are the best on the market.

 After reviewing all the top sulfate free shampoo for blondes available, we’ve selected our top 6 picks in the comparison table below.
 We’re confident you’ll find the perfect model for your needs.

 |Argan Oil||Moroccan||Sexy Hair||Pravana||Kevin Murphy||L'Oreal|

 |OUR SCORE: 99||OUR SCORE: 97||OUR SCORE: 93||OUR SCORE: 89||OUR SCORE: 85||OUR SCORE: 83|

 This shampoo contains a dual system of ultra-violet dye and built-in optical brighteners that eradicate brassiness after a single wash.
 It also contains keratin supplement, along with wheat and silk amino acids that add strength, shine, and elasticity to the hair.
 This product promises to take your blonde tresses “from dull to bombshell in one wash.”

 Buyers of this product found it to give the hair color a rich texture.
-It smells good without being overpowering, and it doesn’t dry out the hair like regular shampoos do.
+It smells good without being overpowering, and it doesn’t dry out like regular shampoos do.
 This is thanks to the absence of sulfates of course.
 It also tones the hair well, which is an added bonus for a specialized shampoo.

 Some critics of this shampoo complain that it gives the hair a dark, pinkish-orange hue.
-This could be due to overuse, however, because the shampoo does contain a pigment, so if you leave it in your hair for too long before rinsing it out, it will probably alter your hair color very slightly.
+This could be due to overuse, however, because the shampoo does contain a pigment, so if you leave it in your head for too long before rinsing it out, it will probably alter your color very slightly.
 We recommend leaving it in your hair for approximately three to five minutes before rinsing it out to avoid this problem.